What is Far red in the grow light spectrum

 Far red is on the extreme of the range of wavelengths that can be used by plants.
 It is next to red in the spectrum and is dimly visible as a deep red.
 Far red wavelengths are from 700nm to 750nm and not typically included in grow light spectrum.

 Far red wavelengths are outside of the PAR spectrum of wavelengths and not included in PAR measurements.
-However Far red is used by plants to photosynthesise but at a lower rate than wavelengths in the PAR spectrum.
+However Far red is used by plants to photosynthesise when delivered with wavelengths in the PAR spectrum.
+This is known as the Emmerson enhancement effect.
+When simultaneously exposed to light of both wavelengths, the rate of photosynthesis is far higher than the sum of the red light and far red light photosynthesis rates.

 Far reds penetrates leaves

 Far red is detected by plants by the photoreceptor phytochrome system.
-Far red penetrates the leaves of the plant and into the lower canopy.
+Far red penetrates deep into the leaves and into the lower canopy.
+Far red will reach cells lower in the leaf and can increase the total amount of photosynthesis in the plant.

 Far red causes shade avoidance response in plants